ibm-cloud-docs/vpc/vsi_is_manage_images.md

 1. Click **Create catalog offering** to share the image to the private catalog.
 1. After the image is created, click **Validate image**.

-This process shares only the custom image to the private catalog.
+This process shares the custom image only to the private catalog.
 The validation process occurs within the private catalog.
 Clicking **Validate image** takes you to a new page and from this screen, you can start with [Step 3: Validate the virtual server image in Onboarding a virtual server image for VPC](/docs/account?topic=account-catalog-vsivpc-tutorial&interface=ui#catalog-vsivpc-review-images) to complete the validation process.
 {: note}

 ## Sharing a custom image to a private catalog by using the CLI
 {: #sharing-custom-image-private-catalog-cli}
 {: cli}

-You can only share a custom image to a private catalog from {{site.data.keyword.vpc_short}} by using the UI.
-For more information about onboarding to a private catalog using the CLI, see [Onboarding software to your account](/docs/account?topic=account-create-private-catalog&interface=cli).
+You can share a custom image only to a private catalog from {{site.data.keyword.vpc_short}} by using the UI.
+For more information about onboarding to a private catalog by using the CLI, see [Onboarding software to your account](/docs/account?topic=account-create-private-catalog&interface=cli).

 ## Sharing a custom image to a private catalog by using the API
 {: #sharing-custom-image-private-catalog-api}
 {: api}

-You can only share a custom image to a private catalog from {{site.data.keyword.vpc_short}} by using the UI.
-For more information about onboarding to a private catalog using the API, see [Onboarding software to your account](/docs/account?topic=account-create-private-catalog&interface=api).
+You can share a custom image only to a private catalog from {{site.data.keyword.vpc_short}} by using the UI.
+For more information about onboarding to a private catalog by using the API, see [Onboarding software to your account](/docs/account?topic=account-create-private-catalog&interface=api).

 ## Sharing a custom image to a private catalog by using Terraform
 {: #sharing-custom-image-private-catalog-terraform}
 {: terraform}

-You can only share a custom image to a private catalog from {{site.data.keyword.vpc_short}} by using the UI.
-For more information about onboarding to a private catalog using the Terraform, see [Onboarding software to your account](/docs/account?topic=account-create-private-catalog&interface=terraform).
+You can share a custom image only to a private catalog from {{site.data.keyword.vpc_short}} by using the UI.
+For more information about onboarding to a private catalog by using the Terraform, see [Onboarding software to your account](/docs/account?topic=account-create-private-catalog&interface=terraform).

 ## Schedule a custom image lifecycle status change in the UI
 {: #schedule-ilm-status-change-ui}